DoryGuy/PythonUtilites/json/README.md

 stop reading here.
 But if you have more complex needs, read on, and checkout the decorators module, and the json extentsions module.

+The `example` module provides a simple class with a custom type, and shows how to serialize and deserialize it using the `src` module.
+It uses the `JsonDecimalEncoder` and `JasonDecimalDecoder` from the `json_decimal.py` code to handle the `Decimal` type.

 ## Conclusion
 The official documentation provides a good starting point for creating custom JSON encoders and decoders in Python, but I found it frustrating to use.
 I created these modules to help make it easier to work with custom classes and custom